 Chile positions itself as a regional leader in 2026 with SUBTEL Resolution 737, which revolutionizes the telecommunications equipment certification system.
-Starting February 22, 2026, QR codes will be mandatory on all short-range devices.
+Since February 22, 2026, QR codes are mandatory on all short-range devices.

 Key Information: